percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --close-files

-   Do not keep files opened.
-When |xtrabackup| opens tablespace it normally doesn't close its file handle in order to handle the DDL operations correctly.
-However, if the number of tablespaces is really huge and can not fit into any limit, there is an option to close file handles once they are no longer accessed. |Percona XtraBackup| can produce inconsistent backups with this option enabled.
-Use at your own risk.
+   Do not keep files open.
+When |xtrabackup| opens a tablespace, it normally does not close its file handle to manage the DDL operations correctly.
+However, if the number of tablespaces is huge and can not fit into any limit, there is an option to close file handles once they are no longer accessed. |Percona XtraBackup| can produce inconsistent backups with this option enabled.
+Use the option at your own risk.

+.. option:: --compact

+   Create a compact backup by skipping secondary index pages.

 .. option:: --compress

-   This option tells |xtrabackup| to compress all output data, including the transaction log file and meta data files, using the specified compression algorithm.
+   This option tells |xtrabackup| to compress all output data, including the transaction log file and metadata files, using the specified compression algorithm.
 The only currently supported algorithm is ``quicklz``.
+The resulting files have the qpress archive format.

+   Every ``*.qp`` file
-The resulting files have the qpress archive format, i.e. every ``*.qp`` file produced by xtrabackup is essentially a one-file qpress archive and can be extracted and uncompressed by the `qpress <http://www.quicklz.com/>`_  file archiver.
+   produced by xtrabackup is essentially a one-file qpress archive and can be extracted and uncompressed by the `qpress <http://www.quicklz.com/>`_  file archiver.